reuschi/smart-photo-frame/README.md

 * */addsender <sender_userid_1>,<sender_userid_2>,etc.* - Add new allowed sender to the Telegram user list (hidden function)
 * */addmailsender <sender_mail_address_1>,<sender_mail_address_2>,etc.* - Add new allowed sender to the mail user list (hidden function)
 * */addextension <extension_1>,<extension_2>,etc.* - Add new extension(s) to allowed file extensions of mail attachments (hidden function)
+* */check_orientation* - Regarding to the EXIF information of an image it may be needed to rotate the image, as the presenter does not interpret any EXIF information.
+With this function all stroed images will be checked and rotated automatically - if needed (hidden function)
 * */deleteimg <name_of_image_1>,<name_of_image_2>,etc.* - Deletes one or more images from images folder of the frame.
 * */getconfig* - Returns the current **config.ini** as downloadable file to the chat.
 * */getident* - Returns the current public IP address of the frame.